 Slags are recognised as marketable products.
 The worldwide average recovery rate for slag varies from over 80% for steelmaking slag to nearly 100% for iron-making slag.
 There is still much potential to increase the recovery and use of slags in many countries, especially for environmental and economic benefits.

 Gases from ironmaking and steelmaking, once cleaned, are used internally, reducing the demand for externally-produced electricity.
 Coke oven gas contains about 55% hydrogen and may prove an important hydrogen source in the future.
-It can be fully used within the steelmaking plant, and can provide up to 40% of the plant’s power.

 The dust and sludge removed from the gases consist primarily of iron and can be used again in steelmaking.
 Iron oxides that cannot be recycled internally can be sold to other industries for various applications, from Portland cement to electric motor cores.